apache/mxnet/docs/how_to/smart_device.md

 1. The model should be small enough to fit into the device’s memory
 2. The model should not be too expensive to run given the relative low computational power of these devices

 Next we will use the image recognition as an example to show how we try to get such a model.
 We start with the state-of-the-art inception model.
-We train it on imagnet dataset, using multiple server machines with GTX 980 cards.
+We train it on imagenet dataset, using multiple server machines with GTX 980 cards.
 The resulted model fits into memory, but we find it can be too expensive to run.
-Then we remove some layers. then further remove somethings, but now the results are too pool. more explains, and the results table.
+Then we remove some layers. then further remove something, but now the results are too pool. more explains, and the results table.